bibor/signal-tools-container/README.md

 #### User
 The signals user password is "signals" and the user has sudo capabilities.

+## FAQ

+### Q: Why not as a VM?
+VMs have problems with io.
+Its hard to get gigabit-like throughputs to and from an SDR using XEN or KVM.
+PCI handling would be quite ok, but only on systems with an IOMMU.

 ## Credits
 Thanks to Marcus D. Leech who wrote the gnuradio install script, which this container is based on.